10 days Exploring the Mind

 Every moment our bodies are changing, the sky is changing, food is changing, the temperature of a cup of coffee is changing, the leaves on a tree are changing, existence is constantly changing.

 The reason many people suffer is because they fear change and resist it.
 Therefore, the idea of “settling down” makes little sense.

 To seek permanence in a world revolved around change defies the law of nature.

-Attachment leads to suffering, because eventually everything will become unattached.
+Attachment leads to suffering because eventually everything will become unattached.
 Holding onto things with rigidity only creates a false comfort and security.
 Quite often this attachment stems from a craving, an addiction to that craving.

-Less material trappings equal fewer things to lose, and therefore fewer losses to suffer over.
+Fewer material trappings equal fewer things to lose, and therefore fewer losses to suffer over.